ToyotaCRDL/mahos/docs_src/arch_meas.rst

 :class:`BasicMeasNode <mahos.meas.common_meas.BasicMeasNode>` can be utilized as a base class to implement basic measurment nodes.
 This class assumes :term:`state` of type :class:`BinaryState <mahos.msgs.common_msgs.BinaryState>` and :term:`status` of type :class:`BinaryStatus <mahos.msgs.common_msgs.BinaryStatus>`.
+It also provides additional data management features like fitting and data buffering.

 .. _meas-tweaker: